egilgamesh/TimeAgo/README.md

 # TimeAgo
-A simple Time Ago function that support a different localization
+A simple Time Ago function that supports a different localization

+if the time is greater than 7 days then present the actual date, otherwise will break it into time slots

 #  How to use